prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.6/api/NodeHelpers.md

-### descendants
+### decendants
 <Badge type="function" />

-Returns an array of Node ids of all child Nodes of a given Node.
+Returns an array of Node ids of all decendants

 #### Returns
 <API items={[